Actindo-AG/Documentation/ActindoWorkFlow/Overview/04_WorkflowProcessElements.md

 ![Tokens](../../Assets/Screenshots/ActindoWorkFlow/Workflows/Tokens.png "[Tokens]")

-A token is a container carrying data needed to execute an action, for example a number or a document.
+A token is a container carrying data needed to execute an action, for example a number or a business document.

 A process is started with a single token at the start place, which will be input in an action to be executed.
 In turn, an action may output several tokens, which will become inputs for subsequent actions.
 It is therefore possible that a place contains several tokens, for example, several delivery notes issued for different parts of a same order.
 Each token will then be processed separately, that means, that the subsequent actions will be executed once for each token available.